mhogg/pyvxray/README.md

 <tr>
 <td></td>
 <td>Approx size of x-ray images</td>
-<td>Some scaling of images is performed to make the number of pixels along the largest image dimension equal to this value</td>
+<td>Resizing of images is performed to make the number of pixels along the largest image dimension equal to this value.</td>
 </tr>
 <tr>
 <td></td>
 <td>Image file format</td>
 <td>Output format of images.
-Options are png, jpeg, and bmp </td>
+Options are bmp, jpeg and png.</td>
 </tr>
 <tr>
 <td></td>
 <td>Smooth images</td>
-<td>Turn on image smoothing</td>
+<td>Turn on image smoothing.
+PIL.ImageFilter.SMOOTH is used to perform the smoothing.</td>
 </tr>
 <tr>
 <td></td>